Free Tax Calculators

 States & Calculators

-Let's be honest — we don't cover all 50 states yet.
-We'd love to, but we'd rather do five states really well than fifty states poorly.
+We cover all 50 states with dedicated income tax calculators, plus sales tax data for all 50 states.
 Each state profile includes not just the income tax rate, but property tax context, sales tax data, and retirement-friendliness notes.
-We currently cover:
+Here are some of our most popular states:

 Beyond state calculators, we also built tools for mortgage amortization (with an extra payments feature that shows exactly how much interest you can save), 401(k) retirement projections, capital gains tax estimation, self-employment tax calculations, and a relocation calculator that answers the question: “How much would I need to earn in State B to match my take-home pay in State A?”